 The bank regularly monitors and measures compliance with established credit underwriting and authorization policies, including testing of its automated approval system.
-These activities are overseen by a credit policy committee and its subcommittees.
+These activities are overseen by a credit policy committee

+(of which the chief risk officer of the bank is a member) and its subcommittees.
 The credit policy committee is responsible for monitoring and oversight of the design and implementation of credit processes and credit risk controls, including in the areas of authorizations, new account approval, credit line management, risk modeling, identification, monitoring and measurement of risk, and escalation of risk issues.
 Among other functions, the credit policy committee and its subcommittees or delegates review and approve underwriting and customer management policies, monitor adherence to these policies and monitor performance and credit risk processes.
-The credit policy committee meets at least eight times each year (twice each quarter) or more frequently, as required, and provides quarterly updates to the bank's Board of Directors.
+The credit policy committee meets at least six times each year or more frequently, as required, and provides quarterly updates to the bank's Board of Directors.